takuya-takeuchi/Demo/MachineLearning/PyTorch/05_ConvertToOnnx/README.md

 ## Abstracts

-* Visualize feature maps of LeNet model for MNIST
+* How to conver from LeNet model for MNIST to onnx

 ## Requirements